oktomusic/oktomusic/apps/website/docs/guide/configuration.md

+# Configuration Reference

-The configuration is provided with environment variables.
+Configuration for the app is provided with environment variables.

-## App configuration
+## App

 | Name                    | Description                                                                                                                 |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------- |